 In the food processor:

-- Put dry ingredients in the bowl of the processor.
+- Put 1 ¼ cups all-purpose flour, 2 tablespoons unsweetened cocoa powder, pinch salt and ⅓ cup powdered sugar in the bowl of the processor.
 Mix to combine.

-- Add butter cubes and pulse a few times to mix.
+- Add ½ cup unsalted butter in cubes and pulse a few times to mix.
 The butter should be the size of peas, roughly.

-- Add the egg yolk and vanilla if using and pulse a few times until it moistens the mixture but be careful not to start making a ball.
+- Add 1 egg yolk and ½ teaspoon vanilla extract, if using, and pulse a few times until the mixture moistens.
+Be careful not to start making a ball.

 By hand:

-- Scatter butter cubes on top.
+- Scatter ½ cup unsalted butter in cubes on top.
 Use your hands or a pastry cutter to incorporate the butter into the flour until it's the size of peas.

-- Add egg yolk and vanilla if using and mix with a fork until it is moistened.
+- Add 1 egg yolk and ½ teaspoon vanilla extract if using, and mix with a fork until moistened.
 The dough will be irregular, as it's harder to incorporate it evenly by hand.

 For both methods: